Clearing the Fear to Make Way for a Formative Experience

-Adapted from Child Mind Institute
+Adapted from the Child Mind Institute

 Portraits of summer camp showcase sun-splashed kids playing sports, swimming, and getting freckles.
 Not pictured is any sign of anxiety, a totally natural reaction to a new adventure and a several-week separation.
 All kids experience a mixture of excitement and nervousness when summer camp approaches.